Traveling to Athens? Consider taking an Athens food tour: it’s an appetizing way to get to know more about the culture and history of the city.

 Finally, I tried sutzukakia.
 This is a dish consisting of beef meatballs usually served with rice, potatoes, or Greek pasta.

-After the delicious feast at Epirus Tavern, I was happy to walk a bit more outside.
+After the filling feast at Epirus Tavern, I was happy to walk a bit more outside.
 We walked past what seemed like an entire street of spice shops.
 Greek dishes are truly elevated because of the way they masterfully use their spices.
 I happily purchased some to bring back home!

 Bites #10 – 20: Miran Deli